-Library Guide compiled by Ms. Santos, Howard University School of Law Library, Assistant Director for Public Services.
+Library Guide compiled by Ms. Santos, Howard University School of Law Library, Associate Director.
 This Guide recommends resources to support your research when applying for a judicial clerkship.
 It includes print directories and their locations in the Law Library, as well as useful internet sites with information about courts, judges, procedures and tips from judicial clerks.

 Judicial Clerkship Application Process

 The application process begins the summer prior to your third year of law school.
 For state clerkships, application deadlines vary widely.
 Please refer to the Vermont Law School’s Guide to State Judicial Clerkship Procedures for specific information.
-(For the password to the Vermont Guide, please see Neil Dennis in the Office of Career Services.)
+(For the password to the Vermont Guide, please see Office of Career Services.)

-The Faculty Judicial Clerkship Committee is comprised of Professor Patricia Worthy (Chair), Professor Rhea Ballard-Thrower, and Professor Matthew Bruckner.
-They are here to help and can offer guidance and advice.
-Professor Ballard-Thrower serves as the liaison between the students, faculty and the Career Services and Law School Services Departments.
-She can be reached in Law Library Room 130 or at email@example.com and 202-806-8011.
+The Faculty Judicial Clerkship Committee is comprised of Professor Patricia Worthy (Chair), Professor Lucius Outlaw, and Professor Robin Konrad, they are here to help and can offer guidance and advice.

 Students and Graduates Information